School Science Lessons

 Use part A to show that the copper (I) chloride is soluble in ammonia solution, NH3 (aq) ("ammonium hydroxide"), because of the formation of a complex ion.

-Use part B to show that the copper (I) chloride is soluble in concentrated hydrochloric acid, because of the formation of another complex ion with the chloride ion.
+Use part B to show that the copper (I) chloride is soluble in concentrated hydrochloric acid, because it forms of another complex ion with the chloride ion.

 This complex ion is unstable and decomposes on dilution with water.